 - Build operations

-- Visual Studio code editor
+- Tools add-ins for Visual Studio

 - Metadata search in Visual Studio

-- Updating the Visual Studio development tools
+- Update the Visual Studio development tools

 X++ programming language